QPR & Anton Ferdinand discuss John Terry racial abuse allegations

 "After the result today, I am saddened to be dealing with these wrongful allegations."

-Chelsea manager Andre Villas-Boas has insisted that the incident is borne out of a 'misunderstanding' and that, as far as he and the Blues are concerned, the matter is over .
+Chelsea manager Andre Villas-Boas has insisted that the incident is borne out of a 'misunderstanding' and that, as far as he and the Blues are concerned, .